 The software assesses a general overview of a person’s skill set and shares weak and strong points with them.

-The collection and analysis of individual skills takes place over a platform offering integrated information and questions, work-related simulations, and an efficient lecture structure.
+The collection and analysis of individual skills take place over a platform offering integrated information and questions, work-related simulations, and an efficient lecture structure.
 It comes together in the automated study plans harnessing the attention of exam takers to boost their confidence and their levels of performance.
-Using adaptive learning is perfect for an establishment that makes its business from preparing individuals for professional exams.
+Using adaptive learning is perfect for an establishment that makes its business by preparing individuals for professional exams.